cs4alhaider/ethernet-route-setup/README.md

   - If you have multiple active Ethernet interfaces, the script will use the first one it detects.
   - You can modify the `get_active_ethernet_interface()` function in the script to select a specific interface.

+## State Management

+The script utilizes a state management system to keep track of the domains, their associated IP addresses, and gateways.
+This is particularly useful in scenarios where the network connection may be unstable or when the device is restarted.

+When the script runs, it checks the state file to see which domains have already been processed.
+If a domain is found in the state file, the script can skip re-adding it, thus preventing unnecessary modifications to the `/etc/hosts` file and the routing table.

+### Why State Management is Useful

+1. **Persistence Across Sessions**: The state file allows the script to remember which domains have been configured even after a reboot or disconnection.
+This is crucial because the routing table is reset when the device restarts, and without state management, all configurations would be lost.

+2. **Efficiency**: By maintaining a record of processed domains, the script can quickly determine which entries need to be added or updated, reducing the time and resources required to execute the script.

+3. **Error Handling**: If there are issues with the network connection, the state file ensures that previously successful configurations remain intact, allowing for a smoother recovery once the connection is restored.

+4. **User Control**: Users can manually edit the state file if needed, providing flexibility in managing domain configurations without rerunning the entire script.

 ## Troubleshooting